-Our vision for the Federation of The Downs and Northbourne CEP Schools is to put God and Family at the heart of all we do.
+Our vision for The Downs CEP School is to put God and Family at the heart of all we do.
 As a nurturing community, we use the parable of The Mustard Seed "...if you have faith as small as a mustard seed...nothing will be impossible."
 (Matthew: 17 v20) This guides the way we value and treat all members of our school community.
 Through our pastoral care and our rich curriculum experiences we provide a safe and dynamic learning environment in which all can flourish.

-To grow in: Faith, Love, Compassion, Kindness, Respect & Forgiveness Our six Christian Values are at the heart of our vision.
+To grow in: Faith, Love, Compassion, Kindness, Respect & Forgiveness

+Our six Christian Values are at the heart of our vision.
 Every day we aspire to grow in Faith, Love, Compassion, Kindness, Respect and Forgiveness, so that our school family may experience the joy and hope of "life in all its fullness" (John: 10 v10)